wolegequdeyonghuming/cordova-plugin-local-navigation/readme.md

 * myLng & myLat:
     > is needed when using 'web' navigation. thus, when using 'auto', by considering of the 'web' situation, it's better not be null.

+* check:
+    > 4 results can be return: "amap", "baidu", "amapbaidu", ""